Choosing One :: Single Coin Dice/Die Card Number Ticket Ball Member Student

 = 52

-By sheer logic you would be able to say that the card drawn may be any of the 52 cards which creates the 52 different possibilities or choices.
+By sheer logic we will be able to say that the card drawn may be any of the 52 cards which creates the 52 different possibilities or choices.
 These possibilities form the total number of possible choices for the experiment of drawing a card from the pack.
+The formula/expression given above would help us in finding the number of possible choices whatever may be the number of cards drawn.

 1. Divide the total 52 cards into two groups.

-2. One group consisting of all the cards which are favourable/favorable for the occurance of the given event
+2. One group consisting of all the cards which are favorable for the occurrence of the given event

 3. The second group consisting of all the other cards